 Your image should now look white against a black background.
 Everything black will be engraved; everything white will stay raised.

-Select outer perimeter and holes to be cut.
+Select outer perimeter to be cut.
 (You may want to place this on a separate layer for easy reference.)

 In the “Object setting” menu, select “cut.”